 Sandra Nylander Vujovic

 Chiara is a junior medical doctor from Italy.
 She is interested in paediatrics, neonatology and evidence-based medicine.
-Chiara visited the Centre in 2019 for three months where she had the opportunity to work on two reviews, one of these is the Cochrane review update of Opioids for neonates receiving mechanical ventilation and submitting a protocol for a systematic review on Early versus late caffeine to improve morbidity and mortality in preterm infants.
+Chiara visited the Centre in 2019 for three months where she had the opportunity to work on two reviews, one of these is the Cochrane review update of Opioids for neonates receiving mechanical ventilation.
 During her stay, she also wrote a Students for Evidence blog on her Cochrane International Mobility experience.

 If you would like to know more about the Cochrane International Mobility Programme, then please follow us on Twitter @CochraneSweden and our hashtag #CochraneInternationalMobility.
 More information about how you can be part of the programme will be launched later in 2019.
 Please contact Dina Muscat Meng, email: email@example.com if you would like to collaborate with Cochrane Sweden.